Him188/kotlin-jvm-blocking-bridge/README.md

 Therefore, you need only to install the plugin.

 2. (optional) **Switch to IR backend.**

+This plugin supports both IR and the legacy JVM backend.

 IR compiler backend is **experimental**.
 If you meet compilation error when using default JVM backend, please switch to IR backend, otherwise, it's not recommend to do so.